It looks like you are using an old version of your browser and some features of our website might not work properly.

 We have implemented a program in our fresh food supply chain to replace waxed cardboard boxes and polystyrene with reusable plastic crates.
 We now have six million reusable plastic crates in circulation with over 400 suppliers.
 Seven different crate types are used which are suitable for a range of products including fruit, vegetables, eggs, poultry, red meat, frozen vegetables, yoghurt and deli items.

-We encourage our customers to use reusable bags when they shop at Coles and offer a range of reusable bags for customers to purchase.
-We recently introduced the Coles Better Bag which is made from 80 percent recycled material and has been designed to be reused.
+We encourage our customers to use reusable bags when they shop at Coles and offer a range of reusable bags for customers to purchase, including the 15 cent Coles Better Bag which is made from 80 percent recycled material and has been designed to be reused.

-From 5 June, our range of reusable bags will include bags designed by Australian schoolchildren during our bag design competition.
+Our range of reusable bags include bags designed by Australian schoolchildren.
 Each of these bags will also support one of the following community organisations - SecondBite, Guide Dogs, Little Athletics and Clean Up Australia.
 Find out more about the winning designs and designers here.

-We also offer the REDcycle program in all stores where customer can recycle bags and other soft plastic.
+We also offer the REDcycle program in all stores where customers can recycle bags and other soft plastic.
 More information can be found in section on REDcycle.